Apache Module mod_dir

 which case the server will return the first one that it finds.
 If

-none of the resources exist and the Indexes
+none of the resources exist and the Indexes option is

 set, the server will generate its own listing of the